richardanaya/watson/README.md

 watson = "0.9"
 ```

-# Parse a web assembly module
+# Parse a WebAssembly module

 ```rust
 use  watson::*;